Moiz-Inamdar/Pattern/README.md

-# Pattern
+# Universal Pattern Codes
-Universal pattern code in Java
+Pattern for all A-Z alphabets in Java